 This feminine bedroom is the result of an insanely cool IKEA hack.
 Can you guess what classic piece they used?
 Braun + Adams elevated the popular Pax wardrobe for a San Francisco family by painting it in Benjamin Moore Steep Cliff Gray and adhering custom mirrors to the doors.
 It really opens up the small space while adding that glam factor we all love.

 Lighting is crucial for setting the sleepy mood, but if you really want sleep, science says the darker the better.
-So when it comes to your room, the softer more subdued the better.
-This IKEA Sinnerlig pendant lamp not only looks the part but acts it too.
+So when it comes to your room, the softer and more subdued, the better.
+This IKEA Sinnerlig pendant lamp not only looks the part but acts it, too.
 Sweet dreams.

-A simple bedroom free of clutter is the most conducive to rest and ultimately sleep.
+A simple bedroom free of clutter and excess furniture is the most conducive to rest and ultimately sleep.
 If you surround yourself with too much stuff, you'll find it harder to snooze, and that's one thing you can't afford to lose.
-The simple solution is to invest in the IKEA Mandal bed base, which comes with stylish storage to keep all your random bits and pieces hidden from view.
+The simple solution is to invest in a bed frame with storage, like the IKEA Mandal bed base pictured.
+Though it's been discontinued, the very similar Nordli is available in a crisp clean white and comes with even more drawers than the Mandal.
+Now you have stylish storage to keep all your random bits and pieces hidden from view.

 If you're anything like us, most of your best ideas happen when your head hits the pillow.
 It doesn't matter how many times you tell yourself you'll remember it in the morning; as soon as you wake up, it's as though it never happened.
 Resistance is futile.
 If you really want to save the idea for later then make it easy to jot them down.
 We love the layout of this bedroom that positions a handy IKEA trestle table in the corner for easy access and late-night note scrawling.
 Your brain will thank you later.